campos20/backend-python-creditcard/app/README.md

 ## Get started

 This assumes you already cloned the repo and navigated to it.
+Also, that you started containers following the root README.md instructions.

 - Navigate to the app folder